 Shared vehicle framework – a new vehicle, correctly entertained is not only more environmental friendly is also safer, but also costlier; why not then favour its use in a shared mode?
 Sharing costs and at the same time having better environmental performances would be a win-win solution.
 New smartphone apps (like blabla car or uber, …) foster (more or less) the shared use of vehicles; the shared-rides.
 A policy to consider can be to define a way to share rides; only those vehicles responding to the new emission standards and periodically maintained in authorised garages could be authorised to provide ride-share services with a financial help for the vehicle owner to sustain the vehicle purchase and maintenance cost.
 Furthermore, specific incentives to tailor the new services on specific situation might be conceived (e.g. share rides toward commuter train stations for last miles).
 This policy would have, beside incentivising the fleet renovation without costs for the government, two very important side effects: to create new economy with new app-development and implementation of new transport services and to foster the shared use of vehicle which is really the key to diminish the CO2 emissions per passenger kilometre.

 Vehicle control (pay per emit, periodic inspections, …) – it is never enough just to foster new vehicles adoption it is necessary to establish by law a scheme of periodic inspections otherwise the vehicle environmental performance will soon decay.
-It is necessary to create the necessary competence (among the mechanics) and to help them acquire to necessary tool to verify that the vehicles’ performances remain within the approved boundaries.
+It is necessary to create the necessary competence (among the mechanics) and to help them acquire necessary tools to verify that the vehicles’ performances remain within the approved boundaries.
 Another key option (innovative thus with future economic implications but also uncertainties) would be to install tracking devices on any new vehicles to transform vehicle taxation into a pay per use or pay per emit service.

 Incentives for cleaner technologies – Would it be better to go directly to electric vehicles?
 This off course depends on the objectives and on several other factors.
 The always cited example for this is the case of The Netherlands.
 They are incentivising electric vehicles, but their electric energy production mix is neither very efficient nor very clean thus each electric car is emitting and consuming more than the substitute Diesel one.
 Nevertheless, the Dutch government has decided to adopt such policies to create a market for electric vehicles which will then create the need of more electric energy requiring investments for new plants which can be much cleaner.
 Incentivising other technologies even if not considered at present, should be studied because it gives a benchmark on what can be more effective.
 As such one of the scenarios (at least) should feature some “wild policy” to try and completely change the environmental impact of mobility in a few years.